mlwrogers/cpaas-sandbox/index.md

 This page has been put together by the 8x8 CPaaS Solution Engineering team to help educate and demonstrate all the different APIs available from 8x8.

+So, what _do_ we have?
+First of all you can find all of our official documentation on the [8x8 developer portal: https://developer.8x8.com/](https://developer.8x8.com/)

+What will you look at first?

-Prefer to view this page in dark mode?
+Prefer to view this page from the dark side?

 <button class="btn js-toggle-dark-mode">Move to the dark side</button>

 <script>